Blog

 Back

-Workday + Sapia = Faster, fairer hiring
+Workday Automation + Sapia = Faster, fairer hiring

 Want to find out more about how our Workday integration works?
 Reach out!

-Hiring is more complex than ever
+Hiring is more complex than ever with Workday ATS

 There’s a lot expected of recruiters these days.
-Attracting candidates from diverse backgrounds and delivering exceptional candidate care whilst selecting from thousands of candidates isn’t easy.
+Attracting candidates from diverse backgrounds and delivering exceptional candidate care while selecting from thousands of candidates isn’t easy.
+With Workday interview scheduling, recruiters are expected to:

 • Find the right people, ensuring a diversity of candidates

-• Fill roles quickly and efficiently
+• Fill roles quickly and efficiently using Workday automation

 • Interrupt bias in hiring and promotion